Central Philippine Adventist College: 1980s

-On August 12, 1981, seventeen years after the dream was born, the groundbreaking ceremonies for the college took place.
-Keynote speaker was Dr. C. D. Hirsch, General Conference Director of Education, and the guest speaker was Negros Occidental governor, the Honorable Alfredo Montelibano Jr. The actual construction began on Oct.
-2, 1981, with architect-contractor Raymundo R Victoriano, donating his services as supervising engineer.
+On August 12, 1981, groundbreaking ceremonies were held for the college.
+Keynote speaker was Dr. C. D. Hirsch, General Conference Director of Education, and the guest speaker was Negros Occidental governor Alfredo Montelibano Jr. Construction began on October 2, 1981, with architect-contractor Raymundo Victoriano donating his services as supervising engineer.

 On June 14, 1982, registered with the Department of Education, Culture and Sports (DECS) as Central Philippine Adventist School, the college opened its door to students.
 There were 100 students and 17 faculty members; Pastor David Recalde was the president.
-As a Junior or vocational college, Rural Health Nursing, Building Construction, Agriculture, and Biblical Studies were the first courses offered.
+As a junior or vocational college, Rural Health Nursing, Building Construction, Agriculture, and Biblical Studies were the first courses offered.

 Initially there was only one multipurpose building called the Pioneer Hall, to house everybody and everything—the dormitories, faculty homes, administrative offices, cafeteria, library and the gym which is used for chapel, church, and other gatherings.

-This single, imposing structure amid the ocean waves of sugarcane earned the moniker, “Noah’s Ark.”
+The building was nicknamed "Noah’s Ark".
 In the Ark, the dormitories had no shutters; the faculty apartments had neither shutters nor room divisions, and the classrooms did not have desirable chairs and acoustics.

-Then in September 1984, a super-typhoon Nitang struck.
-But God has a way of turning misfortunes into blessings.
-Out of the ruins came the funds to rebuild the ark's walls with concrete.

-From 1984 onwards, CPAC has seen significant development in staff qualifications, academic programs and physical structure.
+The building was damaged by super-typhoon Nitang in September 1984, after which the walls were replaced with concrete.

 On October 11, 1985, the name Central Philippine Adventist School was changed to Central Philippine Adventist College upon approval by the DECS of the four-year Agriculture course.
-New degrees and their corresponding buildings were added to the growing College: Accounting, Computer Science, Education, and Nursing.
-The Quiet Hour Clinic, Motor Pool, Cafeteria, and the dormitories were constructed to meet the needs of a fast-growing academic community.
+New degrees and their corresponding buildings were added to the college: Accounting, Computer Science, Education, and Nursing.
+The Quiet Hour Clinic, Motor Pool, Cafeteria, and the dormitories were constructed.